anjiefang/twitter_crawler/README.md

 This java code is used to crawl Twitter user's information (follower/followee network, description etc) by giving a list of Twitter handels.
 The code uses multi Twitter API keys to avoid API limits.
-It is not suggest to use too many keys in this code.
+However, I don't suggest to use too many API keys in this code.
 ------------------------------------------------------------------------

 API keys configuration file: